Keep Portions in Check When Working From Home

-Feeling stressed out and working from home with around-the-clock access to your fridge is a tricky combination.
+Working from home with around-the-clock access to your fridge can be tricky.
 But just because you have days' worth of food at your fingertips, that doesn't mean you need to fall off track with your wellness and weight-loss goals.
 Measuring out portions can help.

 1. Serve yourself

 The best way to determine your portion size is to do some measuring.
 With time, you’ll train your brain to serve up the right amount automatically.
 Start by putting the amount of, say, popcorn or pasta that you would usually eat into your usual bowl or plate.
 Then...

 2. Size it up